 We can ask a patient if they will provide more information or grant media interviews.

-- 2. Your reporter has just been alerted to an accident involving a school bus full of minors.
+2. A reporter has just been alerted to an accident involving a school bus full of minors.
 What information can the hospital share with that reporter?

 In a disaster or other extreme situation such as a school bus accident, the hospital can release general information since it might benefit the public.
 The hospital can share the number of patients who have been brought to the facility by gender or by age group (adults, children, teenagers, etc.).
 For example, we might say, "The hospital is treating 20 children (13 boys and 7 girls) in the Emergency Department and 5 children (1 boy and 4 girls) in Surgery as a result of the school bus accident."

-- 3. If an unconscious patient arrives at the hospital and, therefore, can't give consent to the release of information, what information can your reporter expect?
+3. If an unconscious patient arrives at the hospital and, therefore, can't give consent to the release of information, what information can a reporter expect?

 The hospital cannot share any information since the patient has not consented to the release of information.
 If a patient has previously designated a representative to make healthcare decisions, the designated individual has the right to authorize (or object to) the release of the patient's information to the media.

-- 4. Under HIPAA guidelines, what information is the hospital allowed to give out if your reporter calls inquiring about the death of a patient?
+4. Under HIPAA guidelines, what information is the hospital allowed to give out if a reporter calls inquiring about the death of a patient?

-- 5. If a politician or celebrity is hospitalized and asks that the hospital not release any information, what are the hospital's obligations to your reporter?
+5. If a politician or celebrity is hospitalized and asks that the hospital not release any information, what are the hospital's obligations to reporters?

-- 6. A mother brings a baby into the Emergency department and child abuse is suspected.
-The mother has been reported to Child Protective Services, and your reporter calls to get a status on the child.
+6. A mother brings a baby into the Emergency department and child abuse is suspected.
+The mother has been reported to Child Protective Services, and a reporter calls to get a status on the child.
 What is the hospital's obligation to that reporter?

 The hospital cannot release any information about any child unless a parent or legal guardian has authorized it.
 If the parent has authorized release of the standard information and the reporter asks about the child by name, the hospital may share the standard information of general condition and general location within the hospital.

-- 7. A stabbing has taken place on a public street.
+7. A stabbing has taken place on a public street.
 Many people witnessed the crime.
 Both the assailant and the victim are admitted to the hospital.
-Your reporter calls to check on the condition of both patients.
+A reporter calls to check on the condition of both patients.
 He/she has their names.
 What can the hospital tell that reporter?

 In cases of violent crime, it is the hospital's policy to help protect patient and staff security by initially withholding all information about the patients in response to all inquiries, including confirmation of the patients' presence in the hospital, even if the reporter has names.
 As soon as possible, however, the hospital will assess the security risk to determine if any information can be released.

-- 8. The police radio in the newsroom is dispatching information about a rape victim who has been taken to Community Hospital.
-Your reporter calls the hospital to follow up.
+8. The police radio in the newsroom is dispatching information about a rape victim who has been taken to Community Hospital.
+A reporter calls the hospital to follow up.
 What information can the hospital share with the reporter?

 In cases involving sexual assault, suicide, psychological services, AIDS/HIV, and chemical dependency, the hospital cannot share any information.
 Releasing information in any other high-risk cases is also at the discretion of the hospital.